SoulieTechnologies/comfi-examples-hands/README.md

 ## Data Organization

-Data from Zenodo should be downloaded and organized as shown in the following diagram:
+Data from Zenodo (https://zenodo.org/records/17223909) should be downloaded and organized as shown in the following diagram:

 ![COMFI Organization](images/comfi_organisation.pdf)

+In particular, we recommend users to extract all the videos zip files into a same videos folder located into COMFI and to put the whole dataset into the present repository.

 # comfi-usage